bglassy/OBDN/README.md

 #Purpose
-Maintaining a collective network of resources aimed to nurture development of the OpenBazaar platform
+Maintaining a collective network of resources aimed to nurture development of OpenBazaar